-See conflicts as the greatest opportunities to teach your children how to resolve conflict without resorting to aggression or put downs.
+See conflicts as the greatest opportunities to teach your children how to resolve conflict without resorting to aggression or put-downs.
 This is how children learn about and how to resolve conflict.
 Teaching your children how to resolve conflict includes learning that everyone involved in the conflict are worthy of attention, love and respect, no matter what the situation.

 8. BLENDED FAMILIES

 Step families or blended families come with their own unique challenges as two families try to figure out how to live together with people who grew up in different homes with different rules.
-Be on the look out for attitudes of exclusion, feelings of jealousy that a child may have because they now have to share “their parent” with someone else be it your new parent or another children.
+Be on the lookout for attitudes of exclusion, and feelings of jealousy that a child may have because they now have to share “their parent” with someone else be it your new parent or another child.
 As parents, you have the power to create a sense of “we are all ok” or “all deserve to be loved” and focus on celebrating positive attributes each person brings to this new “family community”.
 It’s important to create special time and space for your own natural children as your family makes this huge transition.

 …more tips to come in Part II soon!

-These are only a few of many possible things that you can do.
+These are only a few of the many possible things that you can do.
 If you are having problems with sibling rivalry, blended family issues, differences in your couple regarding how to raise your children, or any other issues in this area, there is help at Family-Therapy in Ottawa.
 Greg offers family counselling in Kanata and Barrhaven.
 Kelly offers family counselling in Kanata.
 Call and book an appointment with one of our family, child, and relationship therapists at: 613-287-3799.